knobs-dials/wetsuite-dev/src/wetsuite/README.md

-as of this writing, the shortest is probably a direct-from-github install: pip3 install https://github.com/scarfboy/wetsuite-dev/archive/refs/heads/main.zip (we will probably start submitting to PyPI so that that becomes `pip3 install wetsuite`)
+as of this writing, the shortest is probably a direct-from-github install: pip3 install https://github.com/scarfboy/wetsuite-dev/archive/refs/heads/main.zip (We will later start submitting to PyPI so that that becomes `pip3 install wetsuite`)

 This installs wetsuite, and the various listed dependencies, into the python environment you're calling it from.